Posted on

-In California, a sample demand letter for unpaid wages informs the employer of the missed payments and of the employee’s willingness to take legal action to recover them.
+In California, a sample demand letter for unpaid wages informs your employer of your missed payments and of your willingness to take legal action to recover them.
 Demand letters should include details about

-It should be formal and strongly worded, but should be polite and should stick to the facts.
+It should be formal and strongly-worded, but also should be polite and stick to the facts.

 What does a sample demand letter or template look like?

 Every demand letter is unique.
-They will all include different information about the employer, the employee, and the circumstances that led to the lack of payment.
+They will all include different information about your employer, you, and the circumstances that led to the lack of payment.
 However, they should all include certain elements.
 An example of a demand letter for unpaid wages can look like this:

 What is a demand letter for unpaid wages?

-A demand letter for unpaid wages is a formal request to an employer.
-It informs the employer that wages were not paid and remain outstanding.
-It tells the employer how to pay the wages and when the deadline is to do so.
-It also lets the employer know that the worker is willing to take further legal action to recover the unpaid wages if they are not received by the deadline.
+A demand letter for unpaid wages is a formal request to your employer.
+It informs your employer that wages were not paid and remain outstanding.
+It tells your employer how to pay the wages and when the deadline is to do so.
+It also lets your employer know that you are willing to take further legal action to recover the unpaid wages if you do not receive them by the deadline.

-For former employees, sending a demand letter is often the first move in a series of legal actions that may be required to recover their unpaid wages.
-In some cases, the employer’s failure to pay is an honest mistake.
-If that is the case, the formal demand letter should spur them into action and quickly pay the amount owed.
-If that is not the case, the demand letter puts a deadline on the employer’s uncontested refusal to pay.
-It also notifies the employer that the unpaid ex-employee is willing to go further to recover his or her payment.
+For former employees, sending a demand letter is often the first move in a series of legal actions that may be required to recover your unpaid wages.
+In some cases, your former employer’s failure to pay is an honest mistake.
+If that is the case, your formal demand letter should spur them into action so they quickly pay the amount owed.
+If that is not the case, your demand letter puts a deadline on your former employer’s uncontested refusal to pay.
+It also notifies your former employer that you are willing to go further to recover your payment.

 For current employees, issuing a demand letter for unpaid wages can serve 2 purposes.
 It can: